 ABOUT DAVID REYNOLDS

 “Waterproofing and preservation of homes and buildings in Cornwall for over 40 years, since 1983, but I now work primarily on a consultancy basis sharing this acquired knowledge and experience impartialy with my clients.”

 With over 40 years experience directly within the building preservation / waterproofing industry I began my career after leaving Sixth Form in 1983, working as a Treatments Technician for the local branch of a large and established building preservation company.
 I then subsequently worked for a couple of other building preservation companies including the UKs market leader at that time.

 With very much a hands-on working background in renovation work for the first part of my career I developed a genuine interest in older buildings and a particular fondness for Listed and Historic properties, and as my experience and technical knowledge increased through time and formal training, the surveying of buildings was the natural next step in my career.
 The structural waterproofing which is now the main part of my work was originally a very small part of the work we did, however this has increased very significantly over the past 20 years and has become the major part of our turnover, and I very much enjoy its challenges.

 I originally founded David Reynolds Building Preservation in 1996, specifically offering a friendly and flexible service, and just by word of mouth and local reputation it quickly developed into a strongly established Contractor firm, at one time employing several full-time technicians and tradesmen.

-In recent years I have very much scaled-down my activities as a Contractor in order to focus on the consultancy element of my own personal work, and sharing my own knowledge and experience impartially through paid services including specialist Damp & Timber surveys, general advisory work, and also structural waterproofing design and warranty services for basements and cellars etc.
+In recent years I have largely scaled-down my activities as a Contractor in order to focus on the consultancy element of my own personal work, and sharing my own knowledge and experience impartially through paid services including specialist Damp & Timber surveys, general advisory work, and also structural waterproofing design and warranty services for basements and cellars etc.